This section includes information on how to improve your water efficiency and save money on your bills.

 The Consumer Council, with the support of Invest NI and NI Water, has developed the ‘Water Champions’ award.
 This award is aimed at helping businesses, farms and schools improve water efficiency and save money on bills.

-Each successful entrant will receive a water champion certificate and award logo for their website; we will also be announcing winners to the local media.
+Each successful entrant will receive a water champion certificate and award logo for their website.

 We have produced guides "Every Drop Counts - Business" and "Every Drop Counts - Agricultural" to help businesses and farms improve their water efficiency, get the best service and save money on their bills.

 To find out how to enter look at our Water Champions page.

 All non-domestic consumers who are connected to the public water and sewerage system must pay charges for these services.
 These charges are set out in NI Water's Scheme of Charges and are reviewed annually.

 Do you know how to read your water bill?
 See our helpful Business Water Bill infomation leaflet.